 Buddy even allows you to personalize the app to put some fun in budgeting with custom colors and themes.

 Buddy is free, but if you want everything the app has to offer, you’ll need a subscription.
-Select features require a premium subscription, which is $2.99 to $4.99 a month.
-Annual subscriptions are $16.99 to $49.99.
+Select features require a premium subscription, which is $9.99 a month.
+Annual subscriptions are $49.99, or you can pay a one-time fee of $99.99.

 Frequently Asked Questions (FAQ)

 There are lots of budgeting apps on the market, but our favorite is Rocket Money for its abilities in budgeting, canceling subscriptions, negotiating bills and setting savings goals.
 We also reviewed Simplifi, Mint, YNAB and Buddy.

 Mint is an excellent budgeting app and we highly recommend it, especially for those who like a free app with a paid premium option.
 Overall, we like Rocket Money and Simplifi more, though.
 Rocket Money offers a host of additional features, including subscription management, and Simplifi offers a simple interface that is approachable for beginners.

 Buddy is a great budgeting app for couples or other people who share a budget.
 Buddy does have some limitations, though, such as having to manually add transactions.
 We also reviewed the best budgeting apps for couples and came up with several other options.